-The question is whether online firms could displace financial advisers in the way online brokers disrupted the trading industry.
+In recent years, the leading online brokers have enhanced their offerings, edging further towards the advice industry online firms could displace financial advisers in the way online brokers disrupted the trading industry.
 The answer lies in understanding the capabilities and limits of the new breed of online investment providers such as Betterment, Personal Capital, MarketRiders and LearnVest.